Skip to main content

 • “The soundtrack is unremarkable and the voice acting is sort of bad.”

 The optimization of the game has received mixed reviews, with many players reporting significant performance issues, including lag, crashes, and poor frame rates, particularly on lower-end systems.
 While some users noted improvements over previous titles like XCOM 2, others experienced severe bugs and inconsistent performance, leading to frustration.
-Overall, the game's optimization appears to be a major concern, with many players hoping for future patches to address these issues.
+Overall, the game appears to be poorly optimized for a variety of setups, with a need for further patches to address these technical shortcomings.

 • “The game is actually really well optimized and has lower system requirements than XCOM 2, despite being 4 years older.”